|Airline schedules change regularly|

 US Airways Route map from Phoenix

 Domestically, there are some ultra-long routes.
 One of the longest is between Philadelphia and Anchorage in Alaska, although this is very seasonal.
+The record holder, is Philadelphia to San Francisco.
+At 4,058kms, and 6 hoursh 10 minutes long, it is the world's longest A321 flight.

 Las Vegas and Pheonix are still the base for the older American West flights.
 Some of the flight from here go half way across the continent, with non-stops to places like Philadelphia, Washington, and Boston.